developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 ###WhiteListingMetaTags
 **Applies to only Android**.
-Allows the EB app to access one or more meta tags when MetatagFilteringEnabled tag is set to 1.
-If MetatagFiltering is enabled and this field is left blank, all the meta tags are allowed.
+Allows the EB app to access one or more meta tags when &lt;MetatagFilteringEnabled&gt; tag is set to 1.
+If &lt;MetatagFiltering&gt; is enabled and this field is left blank, all the meta tags are allowed.
 Specifying one or more meta tags using this parameter causes all remaining meta tags to be blocked.

 **Possible Values**:

-* Meta tag(s) and meta tag(s) withproperties.
+* Meta tag(s) and meta tag(s) with properties.
 If passing only meta tag(s), all meta tag properties are allowed.
 If passing meta tag(s) with properties, only the specified properties and/or value(s) are allowed.
 * Pass multiple values using the plus sign (+) as a separator.